protomated/zulip-standup-bot/README.md

 This means the Zulip botserver cannot find a bot with the name "standup" in your configuration.
 To fix this:

 1. **Check your botserverrc file**:
-   - Make sure the file exists in the project root
+   - Make sure the file exists in the project root (not in the zulip_bots/bots/standup/ directory)
    - Verify it contains a section with the correct bot name: `[standup]`
    - Ensure all credentials (email, key, site, token) are correct
    - The bot name in brackets must match the name you use in your commands